micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 Now that we've looked at a few different JavaScript objects and seen they all have a prototype, which consists of a variety of different properties, let's shift our focus onto String and go a little deeper.

 *Try it (I do, you follow along)*: Have students locate the toUpperCase method on the prototype.
-Once everybody has found it, walk through an example of using that method, first on the prototype, then on a String instance:
+Once everybody has found it, walk through an example of using that method on a String instance:

 ```javascript
   var greeting = "hello, world";
   console.info(greeting.toUpperCase());
   // => "HELLO, WORLD"
 ```

-Now these two scenarios produces different results.
-The first, we are calling `toUpperCase` where it has actually been defined and the second, we created a new string and were able to call `toUpperCase` without referencing the word `prototype`.
-The reason for this is because the prototype is almost like the "DNA" of an object.
-In order to put it to good use, we first must create an living version of that object.
+What we can see here is that each time we create a new string, we have access to the properties we saw earlier on the prototype.

+## String.prototype.reverse

+1. add method to prototype
+2. Demo
+3. adding to native prototype, not so good. why?
+4. segueway into inheriting from, rather than adding to, prototype

 ## Why is Inheritance Important ?